jermainejanszen/phone-zone/README.md

 These tests check that the contents on the various pages are being displayed correctly.
 ## Deployment

-After running the initial fresh start the app can simply be started by running
+After installing all the dependencies, run the following commands in separate terminals in order to start the application.
 ```
 npm start
+npm run frontend
 ```

 ## Built With